GHyingchao/web-storage/README.md

 # web-storage
-cookie : the mathod of package cookie storage : use cases
+cookie : the mathod of package cookie<br>
+storage : use cases